 Delivering the data

-Having data that is machine-readable and web-ready means greater use for us working in the GSS and our users working outside of government departments:
+Having data that is machine-readable and web-ready means greater use for us working in the Government Statistical Service and our users working outside of government departments:

 - it creates data that is modelled in a way that allows improved findability and discoverability – search engines can look inside a data cube